yichaozeng/Macro_Coevolution/README.md

 5. To read in the quantified variables: Run 'read_in_data.R'.

-6. To visualize results: Run 'figure_continuous.R'.
+6. To visualize the relationshipts between selective regime, degree of dispersal limitation, genetic differentiation, and species richness accumulated: Run 'figure_continuous.R'.
+The plot will be saved as a PDF to your work directory.

+7. To visualize, for each simulated scenario, a typical time series where trait value changes over time: Run 'trait_single_cell_zoom_in_out.R'.
 The plot will be saved as a PDF to your work directory.

 ## Contact information
 - Any questions or comments are welcome and should be sent to Yichao Zeng (yichaozeng.weebly.com).